When I hear people say they have a to-do list, I cringe, because most items on a to-do list never get tuh-dun.

 I’m an advocate of a will-do list.
 The word “will” can be defined as “the mental faculty by which one deliberately chooses or decides upon a course of action”.

-And since you know my tagline is decide2do, a will-do list is a powerful motivator, because it means a decision’s been made.
+A will-do list is a powerful motivator, because it means a decision’s been made.
 Once the decision is made, steps in the direction of goal attainment follow much more easily.

 But the will-do list alone is just a first step.
 To add more power to the decision, the will-do’s should be couched in terms of: